momeni/gittify/README.md

 # Gittify

-Customized bash environment, making git folders more friendly.
+A customized bash environment to make git folders more friendly.

 This project provides bash/git customization files.
 Running the **gittify** command, starts a new **bash** shell and overrides